Pham-dev/hls-blueprint-release/README.md

 ```

 - Deploy using installer UI entering required information and watch the terminal output
+     - for TELEHEALTH_HOSTNAME use telehealth hostname from above
+     - for OPENEMR_NGROK_HOSTNAME set to ehr.cloudcityhealthcare.com

 - Once installation is complete, close the installer via either
      - stop button `hls-flex4p-installer` in Docker desktop; or